 Medical products containing a combination of new drugs, biological products, or medical devices are regulated as "combination products" in the United States.
 A combination product generally is defined as a product comprised of components from two or more regulatory categories (e.g., drug/device, device/biologic, drug/biologic).
 Each component of a combination product is subject to the requirements established by the FDA for that type of component, whether a new drug, biologic, or device.
 In order to facilitate pre-market review of combination products, the FDA designates one of its centers to have primary jurisdiction for the pre-market review and regulation of the overall product.
 The determination whether a product is a combination product or two separate products is made by the FDA on a case-by-case basis.
 We have had discussions with the FDA about the status of our Technosphere Insulin System as a combination product and we have been told that the FDA considers our product a combination drug/device.
-There have been some indications from the FDA that the review of any future marketing applications for our Technosphere Insulin System will involve reviews within the Division of Metabolism and Endocrinology Products and the Division of Pulmonary and Allergy Products, both within the Center for Drug Evaluation and Research, as well as review within the Center for Devices and Radiological Health, the Center within the FDA that reviews Medical Devices.
-Although the FDA has not made a final decision in this regard, we currently understand that the Division of Metabolic and Endocrine Products will be the lead group and obtain consulting reviews from the other two FDA groups if we submit an NDA.
+There have been some indications from the FDA that the review of any future marketing applications for our Technosphere Insulin System will involve reviews within the Division of Metabolism and Endocrinology Products and the Division of Pulmonary and Allergy Products, both within the Center for Drug Evaluation and Research, as well as review within the Center for Devices and Radiological Health, the Center within the FDA that group and obtain consulting reviews from the other two FDA groups if we submit an NDA.

 The testing and approval process requires substantial time, effort and financial resources.
 In February 2008, the FDA released a draft guidance document that provides recommendations for the development of drugs and therapeutic biologics for the treatment and prevention of diabetes.
 We reviewed this draft guidance document as it applies to our programs for Technosphere Insulin and MKC253 and we believe that our clinical development programs are consistent with this draft guidance.
 Nonetheless, we cannot be certain that any approval of our products will be granted on a timely basis, if at all.
 If any of our products are approved for marketing by the FDA, we will be subject to continuing regulation by the FDA, including record-keeping requirements, reporting of adverse experiences with the product, submitting other periodic reports, drug sampling and distribution requirements, notifying the FDA and gaining its approval of certain manufacturing or labeling changes, and complying with certain electronic records and signature requirements.
-Prior to and following approval, if granted, all manufacturing sites are subject to inspection by the FDA and other national regulatory bodies and must comply with cGMP, QSR and other requirements enforced by the FDA and other national regulatory bodies through their facilities inspection program.
+Prior to and following approval, if granted, all manufacturing sites are subject to inspection by the FDA and other national regulatory bodies and must comply with CGMP, QSR and other requirements enforced by the FDA and other national regulatory bodies through their facilities inspection program.
 Foreign manufacturing establishments must comply with similar regulations.
-In addition, our drugmanufacturing facilities located in Danbury and the facilities of our insulin supplier, the supplier(s) of our Technosphere material and the supplier(s) of our MedTone inhaler and cartridges are subject to federal registration and listing requirements and, if applicable, to state licensing requirements.
+In addition, our drug-manufacturing facilities located in Danbury and the facilities of our insulin supplier, the supplier(s) of our Technosphere material and the supplier(s) of our MedTone inhaler and cartridges are subject to federal registration and listing requirements and, if applicable, to state licensing requirements.
 Failure, including those of our suppliers, to obtain and maintain applicable federal registrations or state licenses, or to meet the inspection criteria of the FDA or the other national regulatory bodies, would disrupt our manufacturing processes and would harm our business.
 In complying with standards set forth in these regulations, manufacturers must continue to expend time, money and effort in the area of production and quality control to ensure full compliance.
 Currently, we believe we are operating under all of the necessary guidelines and permits.